bahnsm/IT4045C-Group-3-Project/README.md

 The app allows users to search for songs, albums, artists, and playlists within the Spotify library.

 ### **Song Playback:**
-Users are able to access full-length songs and artist directories by simply clicking a button within the app.
+Users are able to access history of full-length songs and artist directories by simply clicking a button within the app.

-### **Playback Controls:**
-Basic playback controls such as play, pause, and skip, are available to the users, using Spotify's playback functionality.

 ### **Intuitive UI/UX:**
 An easy-to-navigate and visually appealing interface is utilized to enhance the user experience.